 Remedy Entertainment has a long-history of making unconventional third-person shooters that push the boundaries of the genre.
 The Finnish developer is most known for creating the first two Max Payne games, which introduced the now-iconic “Bullet Time” mechanic, in which time would slow down during shootouts.

-It would seem that cinematic shooters are Remedy’s calling, with the studio going on to produce a handful of similar titles like Alan Wake and Quantum Break that explore popular sci-fi tropes like time manipulation and the supernatural in interesting ways.
+It would appear that cinematic shooters are Remedy’s calling, with the studio going on to produce a handful of similar titles such as Alan Wake and Quantum Break, both exploring popular sci-fi tropes like time manipulation and the supernatural in interesting ways.

 In 2019, Remedy will be releasing a new game published by 505 Games titled Control, another third-person shooter that looks to introduce new gameplay concepts we haven’t seen before.
 With Control’s launch date just in-sight, we wanted to go over what you can expect from Remedy’s next project as well as some popular theories circulating online.
 We’ll be updating this story in the future with new information, so make sure to check back.

 Control Release Date

 Remedy had begun work on Control long before the release of Quantum Break under the codename “P7”.
-After partnering with 505 Games, the studio unveiled their new project at Sony’s E3 2018 press conference where Control was given a ‘2019’ release window and later confirmed for August 27, 2019.
+After partnering with 505 Games, the studio unveiled their new project at Sony’s E3 2018 press conference where Control was given a ‘2019’ release window and later confirmed for an August 27, 2019 release date.

 The game will be available for PS4, Xbox One, and PC as a timed one-year Epic Games Store exclusive, and anyone who preorders will receive additional content based on their platform of choice.